Yetenol/antonpusch.de/content/index.md

 ---
-title: Anton's Digital Garden
+title: Welcome to my Digital Garden
 dg-publish: true
 dg-home: true
 dg-show-inline-title: false
 dg-enable-search: true
-aliases:
+aliases: []
-  - Anton's Digital Garden
 suppress-backlinks-to-me: true
 ---
-This Digital Garden is a self-written collection of summaries, documentation, tips, tricks, guides, glossaries, databases and thoughts.
-Everything I write down is primarily for myself.
-Nevertheless, the published notes are written in high quality, especially the guides.

-If linked pages cannot be accessed, they do not meet my standards for publication yet.
-All notes may evolve over time.
-At any time could I rename, restructure, merge, or delete content, thus affecting URLs.

-Here are a few pinned notes:
+This is my Digital Garden - a collection of interconnected notes on topics that interest me or that I want to preserve.
+Unlike a blog, this is an evolving network of ideas and information.
+The content includes guides, glossaries, tips and tricks, personal thoughts, documentation, and summaries.

+To navigate, simply follow the links between notes or search keywords.
+There's no strict hierarchy; instead, ideas are connected in a wiki-like graph network.
+You can start exploring by checking out these topics:

 - [LaTeX - Typeset mathematical and scientific notation, handle cross-referencing and citations, and position images according to defined placement rules](./latex.md)
 - [PowerShell - A command-line shell and scripting language to manage Windows system and automate administrative tasks](./powershell.md)